dark-side/sports-hub/README.md

 This Architecture Vision elicits the significant architecture drivers such as business, functional, nonfunctional requirements and constraints, defines architecture, and develops a roadmap for Single Entry implementation.
 The document is intended as a primary technical guidance into solution implementation for the development team.

 Please [click here](/architecture_vision/content/README.md) to review the Architecture Vision.

+## Database Requirements

+The purpose of this document is to define the requirements for the database that will be used to support a sports web portal.

+Please [click here](/db_requirements/content/README.md) to review the Database Requirements.

 ## User interface